Lyme Science Blog

 Who should consider Babesia evaluation?

-Patients with persistent symptoms, more severe illness, or incomplete recovery after Lyme treatment may warrant further evaluation.
+Patients with persistent symptoms, more severe illness, or incomplete recovery after Lyme disease treatment may warrant further evaluation.

 Why can Babesia be missed?

-Symptoms overlap with Lyme disease, and clinicians may focus on one infection while overlooking another.
+Symptoms may overlap with Lyme disease, and clinicians may focus on one infection while overlooking another.

 Does Babesia always cause severe symptoms?